 4. Decide which URL to use to make this API available in the API Gateway.
 This URL is referred to as the gateway URL and is composed of the API type and the major version.
+The usually used types are: api, ui and ws but you can use any valid URL element you want.

 In the sample service, we provide a REST API.
-The first segment is /api.
+The first segment is /api as the service provides only one REST API.
 To indicate that this is version 2, the second segment is /v2.
+This version is required by the Gateway.
+If your service does not have a version, use v1 on the Gateway.

-2. Route your API
+Route your API

 After you identify the APIs you want to expose, define the routing of your API.
-Routing is the process of sending requests from the API gateway to a specific API service.
+Routing is the process of sending requests from the API Gateway to a specific API service.
 Route your API by using the same format as in the following petstore example.
+The configuration parameters are explained in Customize configuration parameters on page 207.